 He was slightly overshadowed by old Wilt and then young Kareem, but was far better than any center in the NBA today.

-Dwight David Howard is an American professional basketball player for the Houston Rockets of the National Basketball Association.
+Alfred Joel Horford Reynoso is a Dominican professional basketball player for the Boston Celtics of the National Basketball Association.

 DeMarcus Amir Cousins is an American professional basketball player for the Sacramento Kings of the National Basketball Association.

 Karl-Anthony Towns Jr. is a Dominican-American professional basketball player for the Minnesota Timberwolves of the National Basketball Association.
 He played college basketball for the Kentucky Wildcats.